Compared & Ranked

 Motivation design.
 This is where most pedometers fail.
 Showing a number on a screen does not change behavior.
 The apps with the highest long-term retention use proven behavioral techniques: streaks you don't want to break, social accountability through friends and leaderboards, variable rewards that keep you curious, and progress systems that give you a sense of forward movement.

-7 Best Step Counter Apps Ranked
+7 Best Apps to Track Steps Ranked

 1. MistyWay — Gamified RPG Step Counter